Chu Lingyuan: Family background

 Chu Lingyuan was a daughter of the commandery governor Chu Shuang (褚爽), who was a grandson of the official Chu Pou (via Pou's son Chu Xin), making Chu Lingyuan a grandniece of Emperor Kang's wife Empress Chu Suanzi.
-Chu Lingyuan also had three older brothers: Chu Xiuzhi (褚秀之; 378-424), Chu Danzhi (褚淡之; 380-424), and Chu Yuzhi (褚裕之; 381-424) [known by his courtesy name Shudu (叔度) in records as his "Yu" is the same as Liu Yu's name].
+Chu Lingyuan also had three older brothers: Chu Xiuzhi (褚秀之; 378-424), Chu Danzhi (褚淡之; 380-424), and Chu Yuzhi (褚裕之; (Note: This name appears in volume 28 of Nan Shi.)
+381-424 (Note: According to Chu Yuzhi's biography in Book of Song, he died aged 44 (by East Asian reckoning) in the 2nd year of the Jingping era of Liu Yifu's reign.
+Thus by calculation, his birth year should be 381.))
+(Note: known by his courtesy name Shudu (叔度) in some records as his "Yu" is the same as Liu Yu's name.)

 Biography

-It is not known exactly when she married Emperor Gong, but the marriage took place while he was the Prince of Langye (from 27 December 392, to 27 Jan 419, with an interruption from 404 to April/May 405), during the reign of his developmentally disabled brother Emperor An.
+It is not known exactly when she married Emperor Gong, but the marriage took place while he was the Prince of Langye (from 27 December 392, to 27 Jan 419, with an interruption from 404 (Note: Huan Xuan usurped the throne in this year.) to April/May 405), during the reign of his developmentally disabled brother Emperor An.
 During their marriage, she bore two daughters – Sima Maoying (who was created the Princess Haiyan), and the Princess Fuyang, whose name is lost to history.
+(Note: The Persian historian, Ferdowsi, (فردوسی), author of the Šâhnâme, lit.
+The Book of Kings, and the national epic of Greater Iran, tells that Bahram V Gor, (420-438) of the Sasanian dynasty of Persia married the daughter, Furak, of the raja (king) of India, who is Khingila or Shingil, K. of Alkhan.
+He also mentions that the pertinent father-in-law of Khi-gi-la was Faghfur (Emperor) of China.
+After extensive research and investigation, I have found one kingdom at the time and place required, (and those kingdoms were in the tens), who had a princess available.
+Until someone else more fluent in Persian or Chinese looks into this fascinating possibility, that's how the possibilities stand as of this typing.)

 After the regent Liu Yu killed Emperor An in 419 and made Sima Dewen emperor, she was created empress on 12 February.
 Emperor Gong subsequently was forced to give up the throne to Liu Yu in 420, ending Jin.
 Liu Yu, who established the Liu Song dynasty, created the former Jin emperor the Prince of Lingling, and Empress Chu received the title Princess of Lingling.